PoCInnovation/Workshops/ai/X.Gradio interface/README.md

 Use Matplotlib for this step.

 In one figure you will display the loss and accuracy of the training.

+You will save the data epoch by epoch.

+You can use this [documentation](https://niruhan.medium.com/drawing-loss-curves-for-deep-neural-network-training-in-pytorch-ac617b24c388) for keeping track of the loss and accuracy.

 Check the documentation of [Matplotlib plot](https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.plot.html).